qriosa/SParry/README.md

 # SPoon
-Spoon is a shortest path calc tool with cuda and many algorithms.
+Spoon is a shortest path calc tool using some algorithms with cuda to speedup.